Bing Became AI Grounding Infrastructure: We Watched a Site Go From 693 Copilot Citations to Zero (2026)

 | May 28 | 0 | Total collapse |

-| May 28 → now | 0 | Flat — 10+ days and counting |
+| May 28 → Jun 6 | 0 | Flat for 10 days — then recovered (see Update) |

 Two honest caveats.
 First, this is one site — a first-hand signal, not a measured industry-wide wave.
 Second, "clean site" is our own assessment: the site rose steadily for two months, received no penalty notification, and had no technical change before the drop.
 We are reporting what we observed, not a verdict from Microsoft.